Intestinal Health and Nutritional Research

-The Center for Intestinal Health & Nutrition Support is committed to improving nutritional care through basic research translated into clinical practice, and is engaged in a number of ongoing research studies:
+The Center for Intestinal Health & Nutrition Support is committed to improving nutritional care through basic research translated into clinical practice, and is engaged in several ongoing research studies:

 - The relationship between diet, colonic bacterial flora, and colon cancer, specifically among native Americans in Alaska